OllieJones/index-wp-users-for-speed/README.md

 `meta_key = 'wp_index_wp_users_for_speed_role_author'`

-It takes a while to insert these extra indexing rows into the database; that happens in the background.
+It takes a while to insert these extra indexing rows into the database; that happens with WP_Cron tasks in the background.

 Once the indexing rows are in place, you can add, delete, or change user roles without regenerating those rows: the plugin maintains them.

+### How does the plugin handle large numbers of users without timing out?

+It performs the indexing for batches of users, each in a separate WP_Cron task.

+The number of users in a batch defaults to 5000 and can be set, if need be, with the INDEX_WP_USERS_FOR_SPEED_BATCHSIZE variable in wp-config.php.

+It breaks each batch into chunks of 50 users, by default.
+That can be set with the INDEX_WP_USERS_FOR_SPEED_CHUNKSIZE variable in wp-config.php.

 ### What is the background for this plugin?